 The selected applicant(s) are responsible for maintaining and securing participant case files at all times, as well as ensuring privacy and protection of all personal information collected from participants per applicable laws, regulations and P4W policies.
 Confidentiality of participant information must be maintained and all case files must be properly stored in a secured space with limited staff access.
 Each staff member who has contact with participants or participant information must receive training on confidentiality requirements.
 The selected applicant(s) acknowledges that the use or disclosure of participant information for purposes other than the effective delivery of the services described in this RFP is strictly prohibited.
-Staff of the selected applicant(s) may have access to this information only on a "need to know" basis.
-The selected applicant(s) must inform employees that inappropriate use of such information may result in disciplinary action, including discharge, or criminal prosecution if the employee knowingly uses the information for fraudulent purposes.
+Staff of the selected applicant(s) must inform employees that inappropriate use of such information may result in disciplinary action, including discharge, or criminal prosecution if the employee knowingly uses the information for fraudulent purposes.